Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 ...

 I got you!
 ...

-Come over here and it with
+Come over here and sit with
 Awnt Truth.

 ...

-Let’s make this make sense.
+Let’s make this all make sense.

 ...